 In 1981, Mr. Williams returned to California and became the Director of Litigation of a legal services program in Fresno.
-He subsequently established his own law firm emphasizing employment and civil rights cases.
-He was active in community groups, including long service as chair of the board of directors of a non-profit child abuse prevention and treatment group.
-Mr. Williams began an affiliation with his current partners in 1997, working on select Indian law employment and litigation matters.
+In 1997, Mr. Williams began an affiliation with his current partners, working on select Indian law employment and litigation matters.

 Mr. Williams has an extensive background in complex litigation.
-In addition, he also provides ongoing advice and consultation on water rights and natural resources, cultural site protection, employment relations, healthcare, and governmental and corporate affairs.
-In the field of employment relations, he provides ongoing advice and consultation on employment issues as they arise, assists tribes and tribal organizations in the development of policies and procedures, and works with tribal leaders to achieve stability in a highly competent work force.
-Illustrative work includes representation of a Tribe in negotiating agreements to remove dams and restore the Klamath River in California and Oregon, protection of Tribal access to significant off-reservation cultural sites, Indian health programs in all aspects of health care delivery, and protection of water resources in New Mexico.
+He represents tribes and tribal organizations in water rights and natural resources, cultural site protection, and governmental affairs.
+Illustrative work includes representation of a Tribe in negotiating agreements to remove dams and restore the Klamath River in California and Oregon, protection of Tribal access to significant off-reservation cultural sites, and protection of water resources in California, New Mexico, and Colorado